qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 * One development version may be supported in a development environment.
 * The development version may change at any time.

-The version of the api that is supported must be returned by [Get api info][API Get Api].
+The version of the api that is supported must be returned by [Get /api].

 # Authentication

 ## App Authentication

-Qiy Applications are required to authenticate requests using an [API Key][Definitions API Key] implemented using basic authentication.
+[Qiy Applications][Definitions Qiy Application] are required to authenticate requests using an [API Key][Definitions API Key] implemented using basic authentication, see for example [GET /api].

-An e-mail address provided by the application provider will be used to maintain the [API Keys][Definitions API Key].
-Please use this e-mail address to e-mail the [Service Desk](#service-desk) your [API Key][Definitions API Key] request.
+API Keys are provided by Access Providers.

 ## User Authentication

-All requests but the request to create a Qiy Node and the Api Request MUST be user authenticated using a signed token that can only be calculated using a [Qiy Node Credential][Definitions Qiy Node Credential].
+Most requests must be user authenticated using a signed token that can only be calculated using a [Qiy Node Credential][Definitions Qiy Node Credential] as described below.

-The token MUST be passed in the 'Authorization-node-QTN'-header parameter.
+The token is passed in the 'Authorization-node-QTN'-header parameter, see for example [POST /FeedsEndpoint/{feedId}].

 ### Python